docsforadobe/after-effects-scripting-guide/docs/introduction/overview.md

 Nearly all of what scripting can accomplish replicates what can be done by means of the After Effects graphical user interface.
 A thorough knowledge of the application itself and its graphical user interface is essential to understanding how to use scripting in After Effects.

+---

 ## The ExtendScript language

 After Effects scripts use the Adobe ExtendScript language, which is an extended form of JavaScript used by several Adobe applications, including Photoshop, Illustrator, and InDesign.
 ExtendScript implements the JavaScript language according to the ECMA-262 specification.
 The After Effects scripting engine supports the 3rd Edition of the ECMA-262 Standard, including its notational and lexical conventions, types, objects, expressions, and statements.
 ExtendScript also implements the E4X ECMA-357 specification, which defines access to data in XML format.

 ExtendScript defines a global debugging object, the dollar (`$`) object, and a reporting utility for ExtendScript elements, the ExtendScript Reflection interface.

+### File and Folder Objects

-**File and Folder Objects:** Because pathname syntax is very different in different operating systems, Adobe ExtendScript defines [File](https://extendscript.docsforadobe.dev/file-system-access/file-object.html) and [Folder](https://extendscript.docsforadobe.dev/file-system-access/folder-object.html) objects to provide platform-independent access to the underlying file system.
+Because pathname syntax is very different in different operating systems, Adobe ExtendScript defines [Extendscript File](https://extendscript.docsforadobe.dev/file-system-access/file-object.html) and [Extendscript Folder](https://extendscript.docsforadobe.dev/file-system-access/folder-object.html) objects to provide platform-independent access to the underlying file system.

+### ScriptUI User Interface Module

-**ScriptUI User Interface Module:** The ExtendScript ScriptUI module provides the ability to create and interact with user interface elements.
+The ExtendScript ScriptUI module provides the ability to create and interact with user interface elements.
 ScriptUI provides an object model for windows and UI control elements that you can use to create a user interface for your scripts.

+### Tools and Utilities

-**Tools and Utilities:** In addition, ExtendScript provides tools and features such as a localization utility for providing user-interface string values in different languages and global functions for displaying short messages in dialog boxes (alert, confirm, and prompt).
+In addition, ExtendScript provides tools and features such as a localization utility for providing user-interface string values in different languages and global functions for displaying short messages in dialog boxes (alert, confirm, and prompt).

+### External Communication

-**External Communication:** ExtendScript provides a Socket object that allows you to communicate with remote systems from your After Effects scripts.
+ExtendScript provides a Socket object that allows you to communicate with remote systems from your After Effects scripts.

+### Interapplication Communication

-**Interapplication Communication:** ExtendScript provide s a common scripting environment for all Adobe applications, and allows inter-application communication through scripts.
+ExtendScript provide s a common scripting environment for all Adobe applications, and allows inter-application communication through scripts.

+---

 ## The ExtendScript Toolkit (ESTK)